-When J and J (who wish to remain anonymous) left the advertising world in New York, they headed to Portland, Oregon, with the aim of creating something like the Tribeca loft they had left behind.
+When J and J (who wish to remain anonymous) left the advertising world in New York, they headed to Portland, Oregon, with the aim of creating something like the TriBeCa loft they had left behind.
 I met them at our Remodelista Market in Portland during their first week in the city.
-That was three years ago, and they had just bought a one-story, nondescript industrial building on top of which they planned build a warehouse-style living space.
-Fresh from Manhattan, they were enthusiastic about their new hometown, and the feeling has since only grown: "We are crazy about this city.
+That was three years ago, and they had just bought a one-story, nondescript industrial building on top of which they planned to build a warehouse-style living space.
+Fresh from Manhattan, they were enthusiastic about their new hometown, and the feeling has since only grown: “We are crazy about this city.
 At its core is a young, creative spirit driving an amazing food, fashion, and retail scene.
 Here, you can be local and buy local; everything we sourced for the loft came from Portland retailers and artisans.”

-Local history is what informed the look of the loft, too.
-It's located in Southeast, Portland, near Ladd's Addition, the city's oldest planned residential development, now a historic district.
-(The couple themselves owned homes for over two decades in Florida's groundbreaking planned community, Seaside, where they were exposed to New Urbanism and leading American architects.)
+Local history informed the look of the loft, too.
+It’s located in Southeast, Portland, near Ladd’s Addition, the city’s oldest planned residential development, now a historic district.
+(The couple themselves owned homes for over two decades in Florida’s groundbreaking planned community, Seaside, where they were exposed to New Urbanism and leading American architects.)
 Another inspiration is the nearby 1914 Ford building, originally an assembly plant for the Model T, sensitively adapted for use as creative offices and retail space by Emerick Architects of Portland, the firm that J and J hired for their own place.
-The architects were given a mandate: to create a net zero-energy loft—meaning it generates the energy it consumes—that looks very much at home in its setting.
+The architects were given a mandate: to create a net-zero-energy loft—meaning it generates all the energy it consumes—that looks very much at home in its setting.

-Photography by Lincoln Barbour except where noted.
+Photography by Lincoln Barbour, except where noted.

 Above: The stainless steel kitchen island is topped with Carrara marble, chosen because, as one of the Js explains, “I wanted it to look like a 1924 Paris baking table.”
 To give it a worn patina, the marble is honed rather than polished.
 The ceiling lighting is based on the idea of an old sprinkler system; Emerick Architects enlisted the help of local company Schoolhouse Electric to help in the execution.

-Above: A 13-foot-wide-opening with accordion doors connects the dining area to the terrace, and allows for indoor-outdoor living; the Tolix chairs are often brought out for pre-dinner drinks.
-J and J explain, "The inspiration for the penthouse came from living in a loft in Tribeca.
-We always loved loft living, but in New York if we wanted to enjoy the outdoors, we had to ride down the elevator and go to a public space.
-We wanted to incorporate outdoor space and Portland's lush greenery into our living space, and essentially bring the outside in."
+Above: A 13-foot-wide-opening with accordion doors connects the dining area to the terrace and allows for indoor-outdoor living; the Tolix chairs are often brought out for pre-dinner drinks.
+J and J explain, “The inspiration for the penthouse came from living in a loft in TriBeCa.
+We always loved loft living, but in New York, if we wanted to enjoy the outdoors, we had to ride down the elevator and go to a public space.
+We wanted to incorporate outdoor space and Portland’s lush greenery into our living space, and essentially bring the outside in.”

-Above: The couple tell us that their wraparound rooftop garden "tends to be a combination of lavender, tall grasses, boxwood, and kitchen herbs with jasmine across the west and south wall, a four-in-one espaliered apple tree on another wall, and a grape leaf arbor very much in progress with sedum as ground cover."
-Solar panels on the new construction make it a net zero-energy building.
+Above: The couple tell us that their wraparound rooftop garden “tends to be a combination of lavender, tall grasses, boxwood, and kitchen herbs with jasmine across the west and south wall, a four-in-one espaliered apple tree on another wall, and a grape leaf arbor very much in progress with sedum as ground cover.”
+Solar panels on the new construction make it a net-zero-energy building.

 Above: The loft has two concrete masses that anchor the space, one that houses the fireplace, the other the elevator.
 Two shelving brackets above the fireplace serve as an architectural detail and are used to hang seasonal floral displays by Portland florist Anna Mara.
-The owners enlisted local metal worker Aaron Busch, who made the brackets, to also fabricate some fire tools that hang from the wall by magnets.
+The owners enlisted local metalworker Aaron Busch, who made the brackets, to fabricate the fire tools that hang from the wall by magnets.
 The nine-foot-long wingback sofa is from a hotel lobby; the armchairs are by Cisco Brothers, an LA company on the vanguard of using green materials and methods in its furniture.
 The 18-inch-square coffee tables were made from an Oregon farmhouse beam by Salvage Works in Portland.